sudarshan2401/tp/docs/UserGuide.md

 **Caution:**

-- You have to perform the [viewing a class](#viewing-a-class--view) command first!
 - Only valid ids will be recognised.
-It has to start with "A", followed by only numerical characters and end of with "A-Z".
+It has to start with "A", followed by only numerical characters (0-9) and end with a single capitalised alphabet (A-Z).
+- After editing the student, the `UI` will update to show you the student list of the class that the edited student is in.

 </box>